3saster/fullscrn_huds/readme.txt

                                   + Display in %, countdowns or fraction (+ time)
                                   + Position (top left/right, bottom left/right)
                                   + Toggle any stat (kills, secrets, items, time)
-				  + Choose between five different fonts
+				  + Choose between six different fonts
                        4) Adds 12-16 CVARS to your GZDoom ini, starting with "fullhud_"

-Known issues         : [CHEX] Logo replacement will only look good if default STBAR graphics
-                              are used (with blue background)
-                       [LZDOOM] Stats using "Console Font" may appear in the wrong position (too high)
+Known issues         : [LZDOOM] Stats using "Console Font" may appear in wrong position (too high)
+                       [CHEX] Logo replacement will only look good if default STBAR graphics are used (with blue background)

 Additional Credits to: id Software ..................
 Original Doom GFX
                        Raven Software ...............
 Original Heretic/Hexen GFX